kamens/jQuery-menu-aim/README.md

         submenuDirection: "right"
     });

-menu-aim assumes that you are using a menu with submenus that expand to the menu's right.
+js-menu-aim assumes that you are using a menu with submenus that expand to the menu's right.
 It will fire events when the user's mouse enters a new dropdown item *and* when that item is being intentionally hovered over.